Save $1,465 on wine this year with 7 easy tips

 Certain regions of wine, such as Napa Valley and France, have a ‘brand tax’ that adds up.
 Popular regions can cost 10-60% higher than similarly rated wines.
 Going off the beaten path can be both exciting and save you money.

 How to maximize savings: Try regions you have heard of but have not tried.
-Examples like the Rioja region of Spain or the Mendoza region of Chile.
+Examples like the Rioja region of Spain or the Mendoza region of Argentina.

 If you typically buy from Napa or anywhere in France, you could see a higher rate of savings.